juke-space/crate-digger/MVP.md

 - Deploy simply, rpi with Argo Tunnel via CloudFlare (no port-forwarding, no subscription)
 - Search must be able to go beyond artist by name
 - Playback may be available, but is not a priority
+- Results should be visual (more than just a list?)

 ## Validity test
 - [ ] Ready for launch?